azl397985856/javascript-code-style/README.md

 with the help of 'no data style' , aka 'pointfree', you can separate the details from the logic.
 So you can leave the details alone, make the logic pure.

+> I want to address just one more point, which is that people sometimes say that having no abstractions at all is better than having the wrong abstractions.
+What this really means is that the cost of the wrong abstraction is very high, so be careful.
+I think this is sometimes misinterpreted.
+It does not mean that you should have no abstractions. **It just means you have to be very careful.**

+We have to become good at finding the right abstractions.

 Only that can you write reuseable, mantainable and scaleable code.